Connect to Abacus.AI Using JDBC/ODBC

 3. Ensure that all other required information, such as the database server URL/IP, port, and authentication details, are correctly provided and that the Abacus.AI IP address is whitelisted.

-Steps to connect to a JDBC/ODBC Database (MS SQL Example)
+Steps to connect to MS SQL (JDBC/ODBC)

 1. Navigate to your SQL database page in Microsoft Azure: